liborty/rstats/README.md

 ## Appendix: Recent Releases

-* **Version 1.2.11** - Added `convex_hull` to trait VeVec.
-Added more error checking: VecVecg trait is now fully checked, be prepared to append `?` after many most method calls.
+* **Version 1.2.11** - Added `convex_hull` to trait VecVec.
+Added more error checking: VecVecg trait is now fully checked, be prepared to append `?` after most method calls.

 * **Version 1.2.10** - Minor: corrected some examples, removed all unnecessary `.as_slice()` conversions.